Would you like to know how to sing high notes without straining? (and getting a sore throat in the process!)

 You can hit higher notes this way, but you loose the quality of your voice and you’ll wear it out quickly as well!

-To sing your high notes correctly, and have your chords shorten as you sing higher you need to actually “let go” as you sing higher.
+To reach high notes without straining you need to shorten your vocal chords as you sing higher.
+Do do this you must “let go” as you sing higher.

 A technique you can use to do this is to think about letting go when you go for your higher notes.
 Your brain is so powerful that it has the ability to follow this instruction.